idvorkin/idvorkin.github.io/_d/90days.md

 1. Elevate change agents
 1. Leverage early wins as examples of how you want things to operate.

-Use FOGLAMP to make progress:
+Use FOG LAMP to make progress:

 - F - What is the focus, what is the intent of the project
 - O - How will you oversee the project